LoganMunoz16/knight-chess-reachability/README.md

 One important thing to note here is that given this set up, we will *always* have a minimum path between our two squares.
 Due to there being no other pieces on the board, the knight can access any square on that board, albeit with potentially a large amount of moves.
 In the next implementation of this algorithm (discussed below), we *will* encounter times that the knight cannot find a path due to pieces blocking pivotal squares.

+**UPDATE**: Functionality has now been added to allow a user to block off squares.
+As such, the algorithm runs the same as before, but skips over those blocked squares when making moves.
+This means that there will be times that we are unable to find a path between two valid squares, provided all possible paths between them have a blockage.

 ## Future Work
 Part of the future work for this algorithm will be to add in handling for a chess board that has certain squares blocked off, for example where your own piece may be.
-This is a required feature, and thus will be implemented into this repository soon.
+This is a required feature, and thus will be implemented into this repository soon. **UPDATE**: This has been done!

 Other than the required work, I also feel as though I can reduce the complexity of my code a little.
 There are some repeated sections of code that might be able to be cut out or consilidated, and things like the origin attribute of a Square may not be needed if I change my code up a bit.
 The algorithm does work well from my testing, but I still think that the code itself could be optimized just a bit.
 Additionally, I think it would be interesting to add in a feature that allows the user to have a full board of other chess pieces.
 This way, we would restrict the user from landing on a space with their own piece, but they could land on a square with an opposing piece and steal it.
 Not only could we find the minimum path, but we could try to find the path that maximizes the number of pieces you can capture along the way.